zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

     1. Wrap them with custom telemetry and ensure they you aren't spending a large amount of time waiting on the result.
 If you are to do this, please only log one event per blade load, this will help correlate issues but also reduce unneccesary load on telemetry servers.
 1. How many parts are on the blade?
     - If there is only a single part, if you're not using a no-pdl blade or `<TemplateBlade>` migrate your current blade to a no-pdl blade.
-    - If there are multiple parts, migrate over to use a no-pdl blade
+    - If there are multiple parts, migrate over to use a no-pdl blade.
+    - Ensure to support any old pinned parts when you migrate.
 1. Does your blade open within a resource menu blade?
     - If it does, ensure the `getMenuConfig` call is returned statically (< 10ms).
 You can make use of the enabled/disabled observable property on menu items, if you need to asynchronously determine to enable a menu item.
 1. See our [best practices](#performance-best-practices)